 Innovation means translating an idea or invention and creating something of value that addresses a specific need.
 Organisations can look at it in two ways; one being directed to innovating products and technologies to better serve current customers while acquiring new ones; and two is directed at making intra-enterprise innovation a reality, where employees are encouraged to come up with alternate business strategies and solutions to problems that they routinely face.
 While the former might help organisations to achieve more financial KPIs, it is the implementation of the latter that will eventually lead to long term success.

-An on innovation and creation states that when a company has an innovative culture, it'll grow easily.
+An article published in Forbes on innovation and creation states that when a company has an innovative culture, it'll grow easily.
 Tried-and-tested methods may be reliable, however trying out new things is a worthwhile experiment.